carlospolop/legion/README.md

 Use the `help` internal command to get info about what each command does.

-## Automatic Scann
+## Automatic Scan

 Just lauch the internal command `startGeneral` and the '**General**' will start scanning ports and services automatically.

-## Semi-Automatic Scann
+## Semi-Automatic Scan

-You can set all the options properly and launch several commands to scan oe service.
+You can set all the options properly and launch several commands to scan one service.
 You can do this using the command `run`.

-## Manual Scann
+## Manual Scan

 You can execute just one command using `exec <name>`.
 For example: `exec http_slqmap`

-Some services has *on demand commands*, this commands can only be executed using this internal command (`exec`).
+Some services have *on demand commands*, this commands can only be executed using this internal command (`exec`).

 ## Options